zcochran27/HDSI-SCHOLARSHIP-PROJECT-SOCCER-DATA/README.md

 # Defensive Duel Value (DDV)

-A location-aware, context-aware metric that scores every defensive duel in goal-probability units.
-Positive values mean the defender averted danger relative to a league-average baseline at the same pitch location; negative values mean they conceded danger.
-The metric is built from two LightGBM models on Wyscout event data, augmented with three speed-of-play context features distilled from a nine-feature PCA.
+This metric measures how a defender's action impacts the probability of a team conceding compared to an expected probability.
+Rewarding defenders for winning difficult duels in dangerous spots and penalizing them for losing easy duels in dangerous sports.
+This metric allows you to find defenders that consistently perform better than expected in dangerous situations.

-This repository contains the preprocessing pipeline, the training script for the SOP-aware DDV models, exploration notebooks for the modelling and validation work, and a static web explainer in `index.html`.
+This repository contains the preprocessing pipeline, the training script for the relevant models, exploration notebooks for the modelling and validation work, and a static web explainer in `index.html`.

 ---

 ## 1. Background

+Valuing actions in soccer is one of the hardest and most crucial parts for both game analysis and recruiting.
+Frameworks like:
+- xG: A probability that shot is scored,
+- xT: A movement based scoring model that predicts the probability of scoring in the next k actions
+- VAEP: A dynamic scoring model that evaluates how an event affects the current game state (The probability of scoring/conceding)

-Most public-facing defender metrics are descriptive — tackles won, interceptions, aerial-duel rate.
+excel at modeling offensive contributions but struggle with defensive actions.
+While most public-facing defender metrics are descriptive — tackles won, interceptions, aerial-duel rate.
 They count *what happened* and don't ask whether the action mattered.
-A tackle in the centre circle and a last-ditch challenge in the six-yard box are scored the same.
-They also don't account for *outcome quality*: a duel that recovers possession is worth far more than one that merely halts attacker progress, and both are worth more than losing the duel outright.

-The goal of this project is to assign each defensive duel a single scalar that answers a precise question:
+These metrics don't take into consideration that some tackles and duels are harder than others and are more dangerous if they are lost (get beat).

+My work takes a counterfactual approach: measuring how a defender's action compares to the expected outcome.

+The precise value can be labeled as

-> *How much goal probability did this defender remove from the next 20
+> *How much goal probability did this defender removes from the next 20
 > seconds of play, relative to what we'd expect at this pitch location given
 > what was happening before the duel?*